starlingx/openstack-armada-app/README.rst

 Helm Charts
 -----------

-The OpenStack community provides two upstream repositories delivering helm-charts for its services (openstack-helm_) and for its required infrastructure (openstack-helm-infra_).
+The OpenStack community provides an upstream repository delivering Helm charts for OpenStack services and their required infrastructure (openstack-helm_).

-Both repositories are used by STX-Openstack.
-Since it might be needed to control the version of Helm charts we are using and/or apply specific patches to the Helm charts source, both repositories points to a fixed base commit SHA and are delivered as any other StarlignX Debian package.
+This repository is used by STX-Openstack.
+Since it might be necessary to control the version of Helm charts being used and/or apply specific patches to the Helm chart sources, the repository points to a fixed base commit SHA and is delivered as any other StarlingX Debian package.

 The common approach when developing a patch for such Helm charts is to first understand if it is a StarlingX specific patch (i.e., for STX-Openstack use case